AMReX-Codes/amrex/Docs/sphinx_documentation/source/Debugging.rst

                        // there is an implicit POP when "PUSH" is
                        // out of scope.

-When it hits the segfault, you will only see the last pint out.
+When it hits the segfault, you will only see the last print out.

 Writing a ``MultiFab`` to disk with